8 Best Golf Balls For Mid Handicappers – 2024 Reviews & Buying Guide

 Bridgestone is a renowned golf ball manufacturer, represented by some of the best golfers in the world including Tiger Woods, Bryson DeChambeau, Fred Couples and Lexi Thompson.

-Their e6 ball has been around for over 14 years and, with each iteration, has gradually evolved into a soft, affordable distance ball.
+Their e6 ball has been around for over a decade and, with each iteration, has gradually evolved into a soft, affordable distance ball.
 The latest e6 has optimized its soft feel even further and is designed to produce a softer sound as well.

 Engineered to be easy to compress, easy to launch, and produce maximum distance on all shots, the e6 has a two-piece construction consisting of: